 Thanks for your interest in employment with Ouzel Outfitters.
 We are always excited about the many talented people who want to join our team!
 Please review our employment pages to determine if we'd be a good fit for you; if so, please take a moment to fill out an application.
 We'll begin responding to applications for our 2020 season in March.
 Please call if you have any questions.

-Ouzel Outfitters is a small company based in Bend, OR that has offered the highest quality in whitewater adventures since 1979.
-To work for Ouzel Outfitters is to work for a fast-paced, growing company that employs some of the most well trained, professional and experienced guides in the Northwest.
+Ouzel Outfitters is based in Bend, OR and has offered the highest quality in whitewater rafting adventures since 1979.
+To work for Ouzel Outfitters is to work for a safety-conscious, professionally-minded company that employs some of the most well trained, talentedl and experienced guides in the Northwest.
 Ouzel guides and office staff are dedicated individuals working as a team to provide the safest and most enjoyable rafting experiences available.
 Whether cleaning gear at the warehouse or managing a wilderness crew, it is essential that each of our employees have an understanding of what “customer service” means, embrace concepts of teamwork and demonstrate a strong work ethic.
 Every one of our employees plays a crucial role in “making it happen”.

 About Ouzel Guides

 With a wide variety of rivers and trips including many custom charters, it is essential for Ouzel guides to be flexible and accommodating.
 It is vital that each of our guides be capable of providing support to junior guides or peers in leadership roles and to appreciate the importance of responsibility when placed in leadership positions.
 We depend on our guides to be responsible and professional at all times.
 Previous experience is a plus, but not necessary.
 We are more interested in people who possess excellent customer service skills, have an exceptional work ethic, and are humble and committed to being a team player.